Apply for Scholarship

 - Two letters of recommendation (one letter must be from a faculty member at your current college/university)

 - A 500-word essay

 Awardees must agree to the requirements below.
 We will not consider any exceptions.

-- Attend a WID Scholar Celebration event in 2021 in the National Capital Region.
+- Attend a WID scholar Celebration event June 22-23, 2022, in the National Capital Region.
 WID will pay travel expenses.
 Awardees will speak about their academic experiences, network with other awardees, and engage with men and women working in defense and national security.